utkarshshendge/t-sample-ui/README.md

       * Making dislikes visible only to  coordinator solves the problem, but creates another problem of transparency.
       * I think we should have ratings as a form of feed-back, preferably through stars.
        * Lets say user A is coordinator of an event ,and users B, C and D are members of that event.
-       * After completion of event , when users B, C and D open the event screen , a dialogue box should appear asking for reviews.
+       * After completion of event , when users B, C and D open the event screen, a dialogue box should appear asking for reviews.

  <p float="middle">